You lace up your running shoes and expect to have a focused run where you can relax and find your stride.

 This greatly increases your chance of getting hurt.
 If you can see through the fogginess and haloing, you will have a hard time negotiating your route and keeping an eye out for hazards.

 Tips for Wearing Glasses While Running

 There are a few things you can do that will help make running with glasses more comfortable and allow you to focus on your run.

 You can get a pair of prescription glasses that have light, stylish frames and that will be contoured to have a snug fit on the bridge of your nose.
 The lenses can be coated with anti-scratch, anti-fogging, anti-reflective or UV protection coatings.

-If you already have glasses and you’re not ready to get a new pair, then you get an anti-fogging spray that you can apply to your glasses.
-You can try one of the following anti-fog sprays:
+If you already have glasses and you’re not ready to get a new pair, look for an anti-fogging spray you can apply to your glasses.
+Try one of the following anti-fog sprays:

 - Fog Gone Anti-Fog Spray